markwboyer/SPACE_combinedgame/README.md

 \
 This game is developed by Mark Boyer at CU-Boulder as part of his PhD research into Human-Autonomy Teaming.
 This is for research purposes only.\
 \
+The object of the game is to maximize the combined score between the Manual Task (MT) and Autonomy Task (AT).
+The MT is driving a rover (the L-EFANT: the Large Exploration For Astronaut Navigation of Terrain) on Mars using a joystick.
+The object for the MT is to drive as efficiently as possible from one side of a boulder field to the other.
+The AT is to guide the "MOUSE"
-The object of the game is for the "MOUSE" (Mars Observation Unmanned Science Explorer) rover to visit as many scientific sites as possible to maximize Autonomy Task (AT) Score.\
+(Mars Observation Unmanned Science Explorer) rover to visit as many scientific sites as possible to maximize Autonomy Task (AT) Score.
+The participant's job on the AT portion is to set the route for the
+MOUSE and monitor it for any faults.
+There are "AI agents" to help make the routes automatically for MOUSE (in certain experimental conditions).\
 \
+MT Score is calculated by a lookup table for each map that has been previously tested for battery used.
+If the participant crashes the rover or cannot complete the route, the MT score is 0.\
+\
+In the AT task, there are "goals" (scientific sites) to visit, boulders (cannot go through, but MOUSE can automatically route plan around), and hazards (ex: soft sand) that the MOUSE can go through with some penalty.
 AT Score is calculated as ATScore = 100 x NumberGoalsVisited - 2 x TimeDriving - 5 x TimeInHazard. \
 \
-To maximize score, players need to balance time vs. time in hazards to visit as many scientific sites as possible.\
+To maximize AT score, players need to balance time vs. time in hazards to visit as many scientific sites as possible.\
 \
 There are 3 "AI Agents" that do the path planning.
 One agent ("default") plans an optimal route using A*.
 The other are suboptimal routes that a variations of hazard score weighting.
 The "zero cost" agent acts as if the hazards have zero cost, so this agent calculates the fastest route and does not avoid any hazards.
-The "high cost" agent acts as if the hazards have a very high cost (500,000 vs. default=5), so it generates routes that avoids hazards at all costs, even going far out of its way.
+The "high cost" agent acts as if the hazards have a very high cost (50,000 vs. default=5), so it generates routes that avoids hazards at all costs, even going far out of its way.
 In this way, the user is presented with 3 "AI Agents" to decide for route planning purposes.
+\
+# Background
+This game is a combination of two previous games: a CU Bioastronautics 3D rover game called MATRIKS (which controls LEFANT and the overall environment) and the AT game (developed by Mark Boyer).
+MATRIKS originally had several different components, several of which are disregarded and only the rover navigation is integrated.
+There may be many vestigial code elements.
 # **Scenes**

 ## StartMenu
+This was the start menu from MATRIKS originally, and is the opening scene that you must start from.
+Should select Mockup for the ARES cockpit to get proper screen setup (5 screens left to right: 1- computer, 2- left TV (pilot), 3- right TV (copilot), 4- pilot display, 5- center display).
+Have not attempted any work with VR but screen should bring up desktop version.
+There's also an unused menu screen for "Algo" that was originally for MATRIKS algorithm testing- not used in SPACE.
+Once you hit continue, will take you to the Sandbox menu.
+Here you will see options for UserID (aka participant number), Session Number
+(aka Trial Number), Map difficulty (TBD on which ones), Seed (0 for random), and a dropdown for condition (A-I for explanation types).
+Once you click Start, it will end that scene and trigger 2 new scenes:
+Rover (LEFANT) and MOUSE GameScene.
+Should be one UserID per participant, and then 16+ trial numbers (maybe use 0 for training?)
-Updates player info (UserID, Trial Number), configuration (see below), and whether to save results to GitHub or not.
+Updates player info (UserID, Trial Number), configuration (see below).
 Should be 1 UserID per person.\
   Configs:  A - Manual Route only\
             B - No explanation condition\
             C - Global goal explanation only\